hyperledger/besu-docs/docs/Concepts/Permissioning/Onchain-Permissioning.md

     correctly configured for all nodes with the externally accessible address.

+    If you change your network configuration, you may need to update the node allowlist.

 ## Bootnodes

 When a node joins the network, the node connects to the [bootnodes](../../HowTo/Find-and-Connect/Bootnodes.md) until it